burtonrodman/ServiceConstructorGenerator/README.md

     - SOLUTION:  The constructor parameters are generated from fields and properties in their source order.
 Check that your fields are defined in the same order as your old constructor's parameters were, or update the code constructing the object to pass parameters in the new order.
 - PROBLEM:  You receive the compile error `The type or namespace name 'SetsRequiredMembersAttribute' does not exist in namespace 'System.Diagnostics.CodeAnalysis'`
     - SOLUTION:  This will occur in projects using C# 10 or earlier.
 Stub out the attribute in your project:
-- PROBLEM:  Even when everything seems right, my constructor doesn't generate.
-    - SOLUTION:  prior to version 0.1.28, the constructor would only generate if the [GenerateServiceConstructor] attribute was the first attribute on the class.
-Update your NuGet reference to 0.1.28 or later.

 ```
 namespace System.Diagnostics.CodeAnalysis;